EOMMINHO/tower-server/README.md

 #### 3. Record Project

-You can record and see the project.
+You can record and see the project. (only for authorized user)

 (1) POST http://serverName:portNumber/api/record/writeProject